Work on 20 NHA projects worth Rs 1,140 billion started during past three years

 Talking to APP NHA spokesman Kashif Zaman said that these

-length of the project was 357 KM and it cost Rs 46 billion.
+completed.The length of the project was 357 km and it cost Rs 46

 Among the under-construction projects,he said, include 59 Km

-He said that work on Hakla-D.I Khan started last year and the
+He said that work on Hakla-D.I Khan section of CPEC started last year

 PC-I of 210 km D.I.Khan-Zhob section of N-50 has been prepared